-The reservation fee secures the home for approximately 70 days (This will be confirmed as the reservation expiry date on your reservation form).
+The reservation fee secures the home for 7 days.
 If you buy the home, the fee will be taken off the final amount you pay on completion.
-If you do not buy the home, the fee is partially refundable.
+If you do not buy the home, the fee is/is not refundable.